Mayangabbin/veeva-assignment/README.md

 *App module*- Creates three deployments: frontend, backend, and data-stream, with a service for each deployment.
 Horizontal Pod Autoscaler (HPA) is configured with a CPU threshold of 70%.
 Deployments are spread evenly across availability zones.
 An ALB Ingress is created for the frontend deployment.

-*RDS module*- cCreates a multi-AZ RDS database with ingress allowed from the node group’s security group.
+*RDS module*- Creates a multi-AZ RDS database with ingress allowed from the node group’s security group.
 The database materuser's password is managed and stored in AWS Secrets Manager.
 Pod access is handled through IAM roles.

 *WAF module*- Creates a WAF ACL on CloudFront to enforce common rules.